 That said, a global pandemic is no one’s preferred way of forcing remote working upon any company, and there are many that simply aren’t ready.

 But, if employees start to question why they ever had to go into an office in the first place, or if organisations managing this for the first time see multiple benefits from it, will the new remote workforce become the norm?

-Will we ever go back into an office?Posted 8 months ago
+Will we ever go back into an office?Posted over 3 years ago